garth-c/python_forecasting/README.md

 - demo will use a time series generator

 ## data description
-- 282 months of random numbers representing head count for a fictional company
+- 282 months of simulated numbers representing head count for a fictional company
 - start month is January 2000 and the ending month is June 2023
 - mean head count = 773.7
 - median head count = 774.5